Shortly after Amazon released its Kindle eReader in late 2007, it seemed like the era of the printed book was coming to an end.

 Reasons to opt for eReaders

 Having a digital library may be the choice for you and, given the number of eReaders on the market, you should find one that meets your specific needs.
-Here are five features to consider if you're looking to replace the printed book, or at least invest in a device to use alongside your print book collection.
+Whether you want the best Kindles or one of the best eReader brands, here are five features to consider if you're looking to replace the printed book, or at least invest in a device to use alongside your print book collection.

 Before enjoying an e-book, you'll have to invest in an eReader, and an eReader may or may not be a cost-effective purchase, depending on your reading habits.
-While this up-front cost doesn't exist with print books, if you are an avid bookworm an eReader can pay for itself in the long run.
+While this up-front cost doesn't exist with print books, if you are an avid bookworm an eReader can pay for itself in the long run, as you'll have access to some of the best books of 2021.
 If you read more than ten hardcover books in a year, a £200 eReader would pay for itself in the first year, assuming a cost of £20 per book.